Property Valuation

 Having your Certificate of Eligibility ready before placing the appraisal order eliminates one common source of front-end delay.
 Lenders cannot order the appraisal until eligibility is confirmed.

 Tidewater is VA’s structured process for handling potential low appraisals.
-When the appraiser believes the value will come in below the contract price, they notify your lender and give you a short window to submit additional comparable sales data that supports the agreed price.
+When the appraiser believes the value will come in below the contract price, they notify your lender and give you a short window to submit additional comparable sales d

 This is a useful safety valve, but it adds time.
 The pause itself is brief, typically a few business days.
 The real delay comes when the response is slow, the comparable sales are weak, or the data packet is incomplete.
 When you have strong comps ready before Tidewater triggers, the process is a minor detour rather than a schedule-breaking event.